 There are a number of reasons why a person might be deficient in certain vitamins.
 People who suffer from alcoholism might experience neuropathy because they aren’t eating a complete or healthy diet.
 Alcohol also interferes with the body’s ability to absorb certain vitamins, particularly vitamin B1.

 Dietary choices can also affect a person’s vitamin levels.
 Those who follow a vegan diet need to be particularly cautious about getting enough B12.
 Vitamin B12 is naturally only found in animal-based foods, such as meat, dairy and eggs.
-Vegans can increase their intake of B12 by taking a supplement or by eating B12-fortified foods, such as soy milk or nutritional yeast.
+Vegans can increase their intake of B12 by taking a nerve pain supplement or by eating B12-fortified foods, such as soy milk or nutritional yeast.

 Herpes Zoster Infection